Dance, A.A. (Transfer)

 To prepare students for transfer, this degree combines the requirements for the Certificate of Achievement in Dance (21-23 units) with General Education Requirements Option B (CSU Breadth) or Option C (IGETC) for the completion of a minimum of 60 degree-applicable units total.
 Students must maintain an overall grade point average of 2.0 and a minimum grade of “C” (or “P”) for each course in the major.
 Some courses in this degree may count for both the degree and general education requirements.

-The requirements for this degree may be met by completing the pattern described below plus all MSJC's General Education Option B (CSUGE) or Option C (IGETC) requirements.
+The requirements for this degree may be met by completing all of MSJC's General Education Option B (CSUGE) or Option C (IGETC) requirements.

 Course Title Credits